 In exceptional circumstances, students may carry less than the normal credit load.
 This requires approval of the major professor and of the Graduate Council.
-The student must submit a petition, together with a letter of support from the major professor, explaining the circumstances and requesting permission to register partand no more than 3 time.
-Such requests must be submitted for each semester in which the student wis and should be submitted before the beginning of that semester.
-Part-time status is semester at a time; the student automatically returns to full-time status the follow hes to have part-time status normally granted for one ng semester.
+The student must submit a petition, together with a letter of support from the major professor, explaining the circumstances and requesting permission to register part-time.
+Such requests must be submitted for each semester in which the student wishes to have part-time status and should be submitted before the beginning of that semester.
+Part-time status is normally granted for one semester at a time; the student automatically returns to full-time status the following semester.